jneidel/setup-webpack/readme.md

 `entry` and `output` (`output.path` & `output.filename`) are required in every config.

-For a more in-depth intro check out the [webpack docs](https://webpack.js.org/guides/getting-started/).
+For a more in-depth intro, check out the [webpack docs](https://webpack.js.org/guides/getting-started/).

-### Transpile scss to css
+### Transform scss into css

 Transform [scss](https://sass-lang.com/) or (sass) to css.